Dafterfly/Quick_Vilt/README.md

 # Quick_Vilt
-A little CLI for using the [Vision-and-Language Transformer (ViLT) model by dandelin](https://huggingface.co/dandelin/vilt-b32-finetuned-vqa) for visual question answering (answering questions based on an image)
+A CLI and GUI for using the [Vision-and-Language Transformer (ViLT) model by dandelin](https://huggingface.co/dandelin/vilt-b32-finetuned-vqa) for visual question answering (answering questions based on an image)

 ## Installation